ismasan/plumb/README.md

 ### `#default`

-Default value when no value given (ie. when key is missin in Hash payloads.
+Default value when no value given (ie. when key is missing in Hash payloads.
 See `Types::Hash` below).

 ```ruby
 str = Types::String.default('nope'.freeze)